leetmaa/KMCLib/python/doc/source/plugins.rst

         # Override the other base class API functions if needed.
         ...

-The derived class is then given to the KMCInteractions object to be used in the KMC simulation.
+The derived class is then given to the :py:class:`KMCInteractions` object to be used in the KMC simulation.

 .. code-block:: python